destel/rill/README.md

 // StreamUsers is a reusable streaming wrapper around the mockapi.ListUsers function.
 // It iterates through all listing pages and returns a stream of users.
-// This function is useful on its own or as a building block for more complex pipelines. func StreamUsers(ctx context.Context, query *mockapi.UserQuery) <-chan rill.Try[*mockapi.User] {
+// This function is useful both on its own and as part of larger pipelines. func StreamUsers(ctx context.Context, query *mockapi.UserQuery) <-chan rill.Try[*mockapi.User] {
 	res := make(chan rill.Try[*mockapi.User])